Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 The Battle of the Teutoburg Forest

 In the summer of 9 AD, Varus and his legions marched through the Teutoburg Forest when Arminius and his allies ambushed them.
-The Germans used their knowledge of the terrain to their advantage and could overwhelm the Romans in skirmishes.
+The Germans utilized their knowledge of the terrain to their advantage, enabling them to overwhelm the Romans in skirmishes.

 The Romans were completely routed, and very few of them managed to escape.
 Varus himself committed suicide, and the three legions were wiped out.
 The battle was a complete victory for the Germanic tribes, marking the end of Roman rule in Germany.